PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

     storage blocks --> [pull action](/concepts/deployments/#the-pull-action)

-    Though you can still use an existing [storage block as your pull action](/guides/deployment/storage-guide/)!
+    And you can still use an existing [storage block as your pull action](/guides/deployment/storage-guide/)!
+The more general pull steps specification allows for explicit customization of the job that defines each run (for example, by adding an additional step that sets a working directory).

 3. **Configuring flow run infrastructure:**